Greece sells six-month T-bills at lower yield

-BRIEF-BBX Capital Corp says approved for listing on the New York Stock Exchange

-* BBX Capital Corporation approved for listing on the new york stock exchange

-ATHENS, July 5 Greece sold 1.625 billion euros ($1.84 billion) of six-month T-bills on Wednesday to refinance maturing issues, the country's debt agency PDMA said.
+ATHENS, July 5 (Reuters) - Greece sold 1.625 billion euros ($1.84 billion) of six-month T-bills on Wednesday to refinance maturing issues, the country's debt agency PDMA said.

 The six-month paper was sold at a yield of 2.78 percent, down from 2.97 in a previous sale last month.
 The amount raised included 375 million euros in non-competitive bids.